nicholasjpaterno/gepa/testing/lmstudio/README.md

 2. **Multi-Task**: Test different optimization tasks
 3. **Model Comparison**: Compare different LMStudio models
 4. **Production**: Deploy optimized prompts in applications
-5. **Advanced Features**: Implement crossover operations and advanced mutations
+5. **Advanced Features**: Experiment with different algorithm configurations
+6. **🧠 Algorithm Analysis**: Deep dive into which advanced features provide the most benefit
+7. **Hybrid Approaches**: Combine best aspects of heuristic and advanced methods

-This testing infrastructure demonstrates that **GEPA achieves tangible, measurable improvements** when integrated with LMStudio, providing a complete solution for local LLM optimization with real ROI.
+This testing infrastructure demonstrates that **GEPA achieves tangible, measurable improvements** when integrated with LMStudio, and the **new advanced algorithms provide sophisticated, production-grade optimization** with robust decision-making capabilities.